Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 100
 			"Zombie Amount"					"10"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// --
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Zombie Chance"					"4"

+			// Enable the Super Tank's claw/rock attack.
+			// Note: This setting does not need "Ability Enabled" to be on.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Zombie Hit"					"0"

+			// The mode of the Super Tank's claw/rock attack.
+			// --
+			// 0: Both
+			// 1: Ability activates when the Super Tank hits a survivor.
+			// 2: Ability activates when the Super Tank is hit by a survivor.
+			"Zombie Hit Mode"				"0"

 			// The Super Tank spawns a zombie mob every time this many seconds passes.
 			// --
 			// Minimum: 0.1
 			// Maximum: 9999999999.0
 			"Zombie Interval"				"5.0"

+			// The distance between a survivor and the Super Tank needed to trigger the ability.
+			// --
+			// Minimum: 1.0 (Closest)
+			// Maximum: 9999999999.0 (Farthest)
+			"Zombie Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// --
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Zombie Range Chance"			"16"
 		}
 	}
 }